 Imagine the scene as the goat is led away, between the tents and then outside the camp and into the desert.
 You watch until the man and the goat are only a dot on the horizon, and then you cannot see them at all.

 I cannot imagine a more powerful visual presentation of the gospel.
-This five-act drama was like a preview for the main event that took place when Jesus Christ came into the world, telling us what to look for and what to expect when He came.
+This five-act drama was like a dress rehearsal for the real performance that took place when Jesus Christ came into the world.
+It was a like a preview, telling us what to look for and what to expect when He came.

-Run forward through fifteen hundred years of history and you arrive at the main event, featuring Jesus Christ in the role of the High Priest.
+Run forward through fifteen hundred years of history and you move from the dress rehearsal to the opening night, from the preview to the main event, featuring Jesus Christ in the role of the High Priest.

 Act 1: Christ Appears

-Jesus Christ is our great High Priest!
-He is the Son of God and His glory is far greater than the splendid clothes worn by any other priest.
-He shared the glory of the Father before the world began, but just as the high priest discarded his magnificent clothing on the Day of Atonement, so Christ laid aside His glory and took the form of a servant.
+In the New Testament another High Priest appears.
+He is not a son of Aaron like all the others: This Priest is the Son of God!
+His glory is far greater than the splendid clothes worn by the high priest.
+He shared the glory of the Father before the world began.
+But just as the High Priest discarded his magnificent clothing on the Day of Atonement, so Christ laid aside His glory, and took the form of a servant.
 He was wrapped in strips of cloth and laid in a manger.

 Act 2: Christ Prepares

-Jesus Christ lived a life that is different than any other life that has ever been lived.
-Jesus did the will of the Father and fulfilled all the work the Father had given him to do.
-He committed no sin and so he needed no sacrifice for Himself (1 Pet.
-2:22).
-Having lived the perfect life, Jesus was qualified to achieve what all the other priests could only illustrate.
+Jesus did the will of the Father and fulfilled all the work that the Father had given Him to do.
+He was what every other priest wished he could be.
+He lived the life that no other high priest was able to live.
+His perfect life qualified Him to achieve what all the other high priests could only illustrate.

 Act 3: Christ Makes Atonement